burwenaudio.com

 Yes.
 Because of the tremendous amount of audio processing, there is inherent time delay.
 In Options the default delay setting is 200 milliseconds for

 music.
-We have experimentally had the delay working as short as 1.5 milliseconds for perfect lip sync when watching movies.
-Longer delays allow you to
+We have had the delay working as short as 1.5 milliseconds for perfect lip sync when watching movies.
+Longer delays allow you to do more

-do more things on your computer without momentarily interrupting the audio stream.
-You can choose either Microsoft DirectShow processing or the
+things on your computer without momentarily interrupting the audio stream.
+You can choose either Microsoft DirectShow processing or the preferred

 Using the most powerful laptop computer allows the shortest delays.
 For movies a good setting is 23 to 50 milliseconds at 88.2 kHz.